 This question of the Trinity has remained unsettled for nearly two thousand years in spite of the efforts of religious leaders, scholars, and the intervention of governments.

-Bahá’u’lláh, Who has come in fulfillment of the promises made in all the Holy Books to “unseal” the Scriptures, offers in His Teachings a clear explanation of the meaning of the Trinity: The Father, the Son, and the Holy Ghost.
+Bahá’u’lláh, Who has come in fulfilment of the promises made in all the Holy Books to “unseal” the Scriptures, offers in His Teachings a clear explanation of the meaning of the Trinity: The Father, the Son, and the Holy Ghost.

 Christ was speaking of Bahá’u’lláh when He promised that the Spirit of Truth would come to lead men unto all truth.
 Christ added: